ltnghia/ltnghia.github.io/_news/2021-02-15-cfp-electronics-journal-aimr.md

 related_posts: false
 ---

-Call for papers: Special Issue "[Advanced Artificial Intelligence in Mixed Reality Applications](https://www.mdpi.com/journal/electronics/special_issues/AI_MR_Applications)" of Journal of Electronics
+Call for papers: Special Issue "[Advanced Artificial Intelligence in Mixed Reality Applications]" of Journal of Electronics